 End Side Bar

 Dad’s and Ewan’s one to one comparison shows recombination points at 199 and at 232.6 and they are half identical between those two points.
 The segment (202.3—223.5) Dad and Angus match on lies between those recombination points.
 A comparison of Ewan to Angus reveals they also match from 202.3—223.5.4 Because both Dad and Ewan match Angus and I know Angus is a paternal match.
 I can say that Dad and Ewan inherited the same piece of DNA from one of their paternal grandparents.
-Because of pedigree collapse I don’t know which one.
-On the maternal side Dad either inherited his DNA from is maternal grandfather or grandmother.
-Ewan’s DNA came from which ever one Dad did not get his from.
+Because of pedigree collapse, I don’t know which one.
+On the maternal side, Dad either inherited his DNA from his maternal grandfather or grandmother.
+Ewan’s DNA came from whichever one Dad did not get his from.
 Remember Dad & Ewan are half-identical.
 Since I don’t have any other cousin matches on this segment I still don’t know which grandparent on the paternal side passed on the matching segment.
-Drat that pedigree collapse!
+Drat, that pedigree collapse!
 You are not my friend.